 See Ben’s LinkedIn profile.

-Cheryl Fan considers Perry, Georgia, her hometown although she holds Zhengzhou, China, closely in her heart since that is where she met and married her husband of 5 years.
+Cheryl Fan considers Perry, Georgia, her hometown although she holds Zhengzhou, China, closely in her heart since that is where she met and married her husband.
 She studied Psychology and TESOL at Lee University before going in to a variety of missions assignments over the following six years.

 Cheryl and her husband originally moved to Wheaton for her husband to pursue his master's degree in Marriage and Family Therapy at Wheaton College.
 Through this time she developed a passion and desire to partner with this university in its amazing service of preparing future leaders to fulfill their dreams.
 She believes that having a deeper understanding of one's vocation and the role that not only God sees in work, but the pleasure we can experience in it, is the first step in living out true success and is very grateful to be serving Opus as they share this message in very tangible ways to faculty, staff, and students.

-In her free time, Cheryl enjoys playing her guitar and Chinese checkers (though not at the same time), cooking (ergo taste-testing everything...multiple times...because someone has to do it), and exploring new areas of Chicago-land with her husband.
+In her free time, Cheryl enjoys being with her husband and preparing for the arrival of their first child , playing her guitar and Chinese checkers (though not at the same time), and cooking (ergo taste-testing everything...multiple times...because someone has to do it).

 Senior Research Assistant